koral--/android-gif-drawable/README.md

 + `recycle()` - provided to speed up freeing memory (like in `android.graphics.Bitmap`)
 + `isRecycled()` - checks whether drawable is recycled
 + `getError()` - returns last error details

+##Upgrading from 1.1.17
+1.1.17 is the last version supporting API level 8 (Froyo).
+Starting from 1.2.0 minimum API level is 9 (Gingerbread).

 ##Upgrading from 1.1.13
 Handling of several edge cases has been changed: